 “Case investigation, contact tracing and contact follow-up, and monitoring will need to be linked with timely testing, clinical services, and agile data management systems to facilitate real-time electronic transmission of laboratory and case data for public health action.
 Technology partners are key in the modification of existing systems and the development of new user-friendly data interfaces to manage multiple data streams with seamless interoperability.
 Case management tools can help automate key pieces of the case investigation and contact tracing process, making the overall process more efficient.
 Ideally, data systems would also include automated reports to aid in monitoring progress and outcomes of case investigation and contact tracing.”

 Case management, by its very nature, aids an organization in seamlessly connecting information across multiple systems.
-It then makes the information accessible to the right people and can add automation to tasks that might have previously been done manually.
+It then makes the information accessible to the right people and adds automation to tasks that might have previously been done manually.

 Two Critical Components to Contact Tracing

-Let’s discuss two recommended components of a contact tracing solution.
-They are as follows:
+Two recommended components of a contact tracing solution are:

 - Case Investigation: The CDC strongly recommends that case investigation is something each organization take on, so that both an organization and public health staff can track, understand and inform individuals who might be at risk of contracting the virus.
 This should be conducted by a person with proper training and access to social and medical information for patients and contacts.
 The CDC details more about this on their site, and details of how to select your case investigator should be followed according to their recommendations.

 - Contact Tracing: The warning of individuals who might potentially be impacted, while keeping the infected party anonymous.
 This also includes ongoing follow-up with the individuals to track symptoms and report on all the associated data.